havocbcn/LIS/README.md

 When the `Order` is fully created it can be `Executed`, that calls the `Execute` in all tests that call the `Execute` in all operations that invoke the `SetCalculation` in the `Test` that sets the inner properties of the tests.

-The test module itself doesn't exist, it will manage all `Orders`, but to maintain the solution simple, I didn't include it.\`
+To maintain the solution simple, I didn't include the test module that would manage all `Orders`, neither the Patient's sample that is related to the `Tests`.

 ## Extensibility